John Petrucci

-John Peter Petrucci (born July 12, 1967) is an American guitarist, best known as a founding member of the progressive metal band Dream Theater.
-He produced or co-produced (often with Mike Portnoy before Portnoy's absence from the band 2010-2023) all of Dream Theater's albums from Metropolis Pt.
-2: Scenes from a Memory (1999), and has been the sole producer of the band's albums released since A Dramatic Turn of Events (2011).
+John Peter Petrucci (born July 12, 1967) is an American guitarist and a founding member of the progressive metal band Dream Theater.
+He produced all of Dream Theater's albums from Metropolis Pt.
+2: Scenes from a Memory (1999), often co-producing alongside drummer Mike Portnoy before Portnoy's departure between 2010 and 2023, and has been the sole producer since A Dramatic Turn of Events (2011).
 Petrucci has also released two solo albums: Suspended Animation (2005) and Terminal Velocity (2020).

 Early life and influences

 John Peter Petrucci was born on July 12, 1967, in Kings Park, New York, to an Italian American family.
 He picked up the guitar at around the age of eight because his older sister was allowed to go to bed later to practice the organ.
 However, he decided to quit the guitar when his attempts to stay up late were unsuccessful.
 He picked up the guitar again at the age of 12.
 He became addicted and consumed when he discovered guitar as his passion, committing to practicing guitar six hours a day.
 At the suggestion of a high school teacher, he began practicing using a metronome, which he has said is the greatest piece of musical advice he ever received.
 He would also go from house to house having jam sessions with very many different local musicians, an experience which helped him develop immensely as a guitar player.
 His early influences were bands like Led Zeppelin, Black Sabbath, AC/DC, and later developed an interest in progressive rock and heavy metal, exemplified by Rush, Yes, Iron Maiden, Dixie Dregs and Metallica.
-His other influences as a guitarist include Jimmy Page, Brian May, Eddie Van Halen, Yngwie Malmsteen, Randy Rhoads, Mike Stern, Joe Satriani, Stevie Ray Vaughan and David Gilmour.
+His other influences as a guitarist include Jimmy Page, Brian May, Eddie Van Halen, Yngwie Malmsteen, Allan Holdsworth, Alex Lifeson, Randy Rhoads, Mike Stern, Joe Satriani, Stevie Ray Vaughan and David Gilmour.